DominicSimpson/connect4-clionly/README.md

 if (circle is empty) {
     drop token into circle;
-    else circle is not empty
+    else circle is not emptys
 }